 You can experiment with using & sharing videos in different ways during sales.
 You can create a video to explain your process or how you work with clients.

 If you have a standard presentation of your services to clients, you could consider creating a video version of the presentation.
 If all of the decision makers aren’t able to attend your virtual presentation, you can then share this video copy.

-For example, the Shirts on Tap‘s website has a link to a video on their home page that explains their subscription program for beer lovers.
+For example, the Shirts on Tap‘s website has a link to a video on their home page that explains their subscription program.